auco-web/aucocenter.org.dev/pages/Program-Viet-Zither.md

 </div><!-- /.medium-4.columns -->
 <div class="medium-8 medium-pull-4 columns" markdown="1">

 To preserve and promote traditional music, Au Co Vietnamese Cultural Center is enrolling new students for the "Đàn Tranh" (Vietnamese Zither) class.
 Students must be 6 years of age or older.
 Class size is limited to 5 students.
-The first session will start on October 1<sup>st</sup>, 2016 for every Saturday.

 Please scroll down to bottom of page for this year's calendar.